Terrestrial Invertebrate Surveys

 When do I need to have a terrestrial invertebrate survey?

 These surveys typically run through the summer months when invertebrates are at their most active.
-Surveys can range from three to seven SIte visits between May and October.
+Surveys can range from three to seven Site visits between May and October.
 This provides an accurate assessment of the species assemblage within the habitats and can ensure species of interest are recorded.

 Alternatively, terrestrial invertebrate surveys may be carried out on behalf of governing bodies, charitable organisations, or landowners in order to monitor habitat improvements, conservation measures, or track populations.